Angelica Panganiban

-Regarded as the new “Queen of Drama” by various media outlets, Panganiban is recognized as one of the most seasoned and versatile actresses in the Philippines.
-She has won 3 FAMAS Awards, 2 Cinema One Originals Digital Film Awards and the title of "Best Comedy Actress" for nine years in a row at the PMPC Star Awards and Golden Screen TV Awards, thanks to her exceptional comical talent.
-Additionally, at the age of 28, she is one of the youngest recipients of the renowned 'Bert Marcelo Lifetime Achievement Award' from the Guillermo Mendoza Memorial Scholarship Foundation for her substantial contributions to Philippine industry.
+Regarded as the new “Queen of Drama” by various media outlets, she is recognized as one of the most seasoned and versatile actresses in the Philippines.
+She has won 3 FAMAS Awards, 2 Cinema One Originals Digital Film Awards and the title of "Best Comedy Actress" for nine years in a row at the PMPC Star Awards and Golden Screen TV Awards.
+Additionally, at the age of 28, she is one of the youngest recipients of the Bert Marcelo Lifetime Achievement Award from the Guillermo Mendoza Memorial Scholarship Foundation for her contributions to Philippine industry.

 Panganiban started her career at the age of 6 when she appeared in the TV show, Love Note.
 Her first regular show was the 1990s youth-oriented variety show, Ang TV on ABS-CBN.
 She made her first movie role, in Carlo J. Caparas’ Antipolo Massacre.
 She also starred in films like Separada, Sarah...
 Ang Munting Prinsesa, Ama, Ina, Anak and earned Best Child Actress awards and nominations in the FAMAS Awards and PMPC Star Awards.
 She played teeny-bopper roles in G-mik and Berks.